Kodi Shutdown Possible: Amazon And Netflix Join Legal Battle Against Set TV

 — Fordham IP Research (@ResearchFordham) April 24, 2018

-Forbes notes the chances of the broadcasters who filed the lawsuit getting anywhere near the mount of money they claimed is highly unlikely.
+Forbes notes the chances of the broadcasters who filed the lawsuit getting anywhere near the amount of money they claimed is highly unlikely.
 However, the point of the lawsuit isn’t really to get the money so much as it is to shut down the service and scare similar services into closing up shop as well.

 Netflix, Amazon join studios in lawsuit targeting ‘Set TV’ — @MultiNews https://t.co/JCbJDLtoBj pic.twitter.com/BKMPSzcreW